-Caitlyn Jenner Talks Possibility Of Working With Melania Trump And Maybe Even Portraying Her On ‘SNL’
+Caitlyn Jenner Talks Possibility of Working With Melania Trump And Maybe Even Portraying Her On ‘SNL’

 Jenner has certainly done a lot with the LGBT community.
 After transitioning in 2015, Jenner has done everything from a Vanity Fair cover shoot to her own reality TV show – all in the name of promoting awareness for gender identity issues.
 While many people, especially in the LGBT community, are worried about the Trump administration, Jenner believes things can get better for marginalized groups.

-In addition to her interview with Fast Forward Web’s Matt Geffen, The Sun reports that Jenner stopped by This Morning and talked about impersonating Melania on Saturday Night Live.
+In addition to her interview with Fast Forward Web’s Matt Geffen, The Sun reports that Jenner stopped by the This Morning and talked about impersonating Melania on Saturday Night Live.
 The daytime talk show was getting ready to welcome a Donald Trump impersonator when Jenner hatched the plan to play Melania on SNL.

 “How do you like this one?
 I play on Saturday night live our first lady Ivanka Trump.
 What do you think?
-I play Melania, I do the whole thing.”
+I play Melania, I do the whole thing,” Jenner shared.

 Fans were quick to pick up on the fact that Caitlyn Jenner mistakenly called Ivanka the First Lady instead of Melania.
 To her credit, she did correct herself after the mistake, but it wasn’t quick enough to avoid some social media backlash.